Panmax/gemini-cli-book/en/part2-core-features/chapter05-powerful-built-in-tools.md

 File system tools give Gemini CLI the ability to read and write local files directly.
 This means the AI can view file content, create new files, or modify existing ones, just like you can.

-In previous chapters, when we asked the AI to generate `server.js` and save it, it was actually calling the `write-file` tool in the background.
+In previous chapters, when we asked the AI to generate `server.js` and save it, it was actually calling the `WriteFile` tool in the background.

 ### Common File Tools

-*   `read_file`: Reads the content of a specified file.
+*   `ReadFile`: Reads the content of a specified file.
-*   `write_file`: Writes content to a specified file (overwriting it if it already exists).
+*   `WriteFile`: Writes content to a specified file (overwriting it if it already exists).
-*   `list_directory`: Lists the files and subdirectories within a specified directory.
+*   `ReadFolder`: Lists the files and subdirectories within a specified directory.

 ### Practical Example: Code Refactoring